 Located off Station Street, between 4Cats Art Studio and the Duncan Showroom, this exhibit features 19 large panels with photos from the past giving a glimpse into what used to be know as Chinatown in downtown Duncan.

 This exhibit is located off Canada Avenue in between the BMO Bank and the Community Policing office.
 This alleyway is decorated with beautiful historical photos, installed in 2012.
 Duncan's V.I. also hosts a beautiful mural, generously painted and donated by the senior art students of Queen Margaret's School.

 Heritage in Duncan: Early Businesses

-Heritage in Duncan: Early Businesses is a new signage initative by the Duncan BIA and the Cowichan Valley Museum & Archives featuring stories and images of pioneer businesses and heritage buildings.
-The plaques are located all over Downtown and provide a brief history of the site and incorporat images of both archival photographs and related documents, such as invoices, advertisements, and business cards from the Museum's collection.
+Heritage in Duncan: Early Businesses is a new signage initative by the Duncan BIA and the Cowichan Valley Museum & Archives.
+The plaques are located all over downtown, featuring stories and images of pioneer businesses and heritage buildings.
+They provide a brief history of the site and incorporate images of both archival photographs and related documents, such as invoices, advertisements, and business cards from the Museum's collection.

 A book with further information on Duncan's heritage buildings can be purchased at the Cowichan Valley Museum & Archives located at 130 Canada Avenue.

 Saturday's Duncan Farmers' Market

 The Duncan Farmers' Market runs every Saturday, year-round, rain or shine.
-With its 'you make it, you bake it, you grow it, you sell it' philosophy, you will only find the freshest and best produce and products in town.
+With its 'you make it, you bake it, you grow it, you sell it' philosophy, you will only find the best and freshest produce and products in town.